Improved Rangeland Quality

 Our Objective

-Transforming degraded lands into healthy, functioning ecosystems in Naibunga and Ol Donyiro by combining community-driven restoration practices with modern land science to support pastoralism and wildlife under climate stress.
+Transforming degraded lands into healthy, functioning ecosystems in Naibunga and Ol Donyiro by combining community-driven restoration practices with modern land restoration science to support the coexistence of pastoralism and wildlife under climate stress.

 Figures